coleenquadros/configuration/docs/uhc/sop/README.md

 ### Summary:

-More than 5 users have been banned during the last 24 hours.
+The number of banned users has abnormally increased during the last 24 hours.

 ### Access required: